Judge John J. Parker Distinguished Professor of Law

 Before entering teaching in 1994, Alfred L. ("Al") Brophy was a law clerk to Judge John Butzner of the United States Court of Appeals (Fourth Circuit), practiced law with Skadden, Arps, Slate, Meagher & Flom in New York, and was a Mellon Fellow in the Humanities at Harvard University.
 He joined the UNC faculty in 2008, from the University of Alabama.
 He has also taught at Boston College, the University of Hawaii, and Vanderbilt University.
 Brophy teaches in the fields of property, trusts and estates, and remedies.
 This year he is teaching a seminar in southern legal history in the fall and property and trusts and estates in the spring.

 Alfred Brophy has written extensively on race and property law in colonial, antebellum and early Twentieth Century America.
 His books are Reconstructing the Dreamland: The Tulsa Riot of 1921, Race, Reparations, Reconciliation (Oxford University Press, 2002) and Reparations Pro and Con (Oxford University Press, 2006).
 He is the lead co-author with Alberto Lopez and Kali Murray of Integrating Spaces: Property Law and Race (Aspen, 2011).
 He co-edited A Companion to American Legal History (Wiley-Blackwell 2013) with Sally Hadden, and he was co-editor with Daniel W. Hamilton of Transformations in American Legal History (Harvard 2009) and Transformations in American Legal History--Law, Ideology, and Methods, Essays in Honor of Morton J. Horwitz, volume II (Harvard 2010).
 He has also published extensively in law reviews, including the Boston University Law Review, Columbia Law Review, Indiana Law Journal, Journal of Legal Education, North Carolina Law Review, and the Texas Law Review.
 He gave a distinguished lecture ("Property and Progress: Antebellum Landscape Art and Property Law" ()) in 2008 at the University of the Pacific's McGeorge Law School, which was published in the McGeorge Law Review.
 In March 2010, he delivered the Hutchins Lecture to the Center for the Study of the American South, on constitutional ideas in literary addresses at UNC before the Civil War (), which was published in the North Carolina Law Review in September 2011.
 Also in September 2011 he delivered the Hendricks lecture at Washington and Lee University, on "the jurisprudence of slavery, freedom, and Union at Washington College, 1831 to 1861."
 In March 2012, Brophy delivered the annual spring lecture at the University of Florida's Center for the Study of Race and Race Relations on "Slavery, The Constitution, and Secession."
 On February 12, 2013 he delivered Carolina Law's annual Murphy Lecture, on slavery and constitutional thought at UNC before the Civil War.
 On November 5, 2014 he delivered the B.C.
-Franklin lecture at the University of Tulsa, on African American intellectuals and the movement for equality in the early 20th century.
+Franklin lecture at the University of Tulsa, on African American intellectuals and the movement for equality in the early 20th century and in March 2015 he delivered the twenty-third annual Harrison Lecture at Western Kentucky University.
 From 2003 to 2010 he served as book reviews editor of Law and History Review.
 In 2012 he joined the editorial board of Slavery and Abolition.
 For 2014 to 2018 he is serving as a distinguished lecturer for the Organization of American Historians.
+Beginning in 2016, he will be co-editor with Stefan Vogenauer of the Max Planck Institute, of the American Journal of Legal History.

 Brophy received his A.B. from the University of Pennsylvania (summa cum laude), a J.D. from Columbia University, where he served as an editor of the Columbia Law Review, and a Ph.D. from Harvard University.